vasanthps/nw-test-runner/README.md

 '<B>mock</B>' - The mock file pattern to match and load

+'<B>deps</B>' - The dependencies file pattern to match and load.
+These are the files that you can specify as dependencies if you decide not to mock

 '<B>test*</B>' - The test file pattern to match and load

 '<B>output</B>' - The output folder to which all your test results will be published.